stephenhowells/WebHook/README.md

 Change directories to the folder containing your website on your server (`# cd /srv/www/example.com`).

 Important: *Do not navigate into the public webroot folder (eg. `public_html`).
-For security reasons I do not store git repositories in publicly available web folders.*
+For security reasons I do not store Git repositories in publicly available web folders.*

 Create a folder containing the domain name of the site with ".git" appended to the name (`# mkdir example.com.git`).
 Change directories into this newly created folder and issue commands:

 - `# git init` to initialize the repo.
 - Add the GitHub origin address as a remote: `# git remote add origin git@github.com:username/repo_name.git`.
 - Verify that the remote was successfully added: `# git remote -v`.
-Ensure that ports 22 and 9418 are open in the firewall for git to contact remotes.
+Ensure that ports 22 and 9418 are open in the firewall for Git to contact remotes.
 - Issue an initial pull request: `# git pull origin master:master`.
 If everything is configured properly the pull will complete successfully.

 Make Apache the owner of the `example.com.git` folder: `# chown apache:apache -R /srv/www/example.com/example.com.git`.
-Finally, make Apache the owner of the public web folder that the git repository will checkout into: `# chown apache:apache -R /srv/www/example.com/public_html`.
+Finally, make Apache the owner of the public web folder that the Git repository will checkout into: `# chown apache:apache -R /srv/www/example.com/public_html`.

 ### On GitHub.com